Free Royal Mail Tracked 24 Hour Delivery on all orders over £20

 What is VG?

-You can vape 100% VG e juice, but for new vapers we usually recommend a VG/PG blend, as the flavours in a 100VG e liquid can be harder to detect.
+You can vape 100% VG e juice, but for new vapers we usually recommend a VG/PG blend.

 What is PG?

 Propylene Glycol (PG) carries most of the flavour and throat hit in an e liquid.
-If you’re trying to quit smoking and you’re new to vaping, then e-liquids with a high PG ratio are a good starting point.
+If you’re trying to quit smoking and you’re new to vaping, then tobacco-flavoured e-liquids with a high PG ratio are a good starting point.
 You’ll get the throat hit you’ve come to expect from a cigarette and there’s no sweetness to it, so you’ll get a much sharper tobacco flavour (…if that’s what you're after).

 What does VG PG Ratio Mean?

-The VG PG ratio just refers to the amount of VG, relative to the amount of PG, in any given e-liquid.
+The VG/PG ratio just refers to the amount of VG, relative to the amount of PG, in any given e-liquid.

 A wide range of VG/PG ratios are for sale, but the most common ones are probably 50:50 (50% vegetable glycerin and 50% propylene glycol), 70:30 (70% VG, 30% PG), and 100VG (100% vegetable glycerin).

-Do I have to pick a nicotine booster with the same PG VG as my shortfill?
+Do I have to pick a nicotine booster with the same PG:VG as my shortfill?

 When our customers add 3mg /6mg nicotine boosters to their standard e-liquid order, we personally pair their shortfill juice with the most appropriate nicotine shot available.
 Sometimes the nicotine booster has an identical VG/PG, and sometimes it’s a high VG solution with a slightly different ratio.
 You can learn more about how nicotine boosters interact with shortfill in our recent shortfill guide